-I’m guessing you created your product or service because you want to make an impact on someone’s life, and you want to help solve someone’s problems.
+We’re going to take a wild guess and assume you created your product or service because you want to make an impact on someone’s life, and you want to help solve someone’s problems.

 Go back to when you first came up with your business idea, and really pinpoint the people whose problems you were trying to solve.

 Working on someone else’s business?
 Time to craft the origin story together and understand the wider mission and values.